 And I know you’re going to love it.
 And it doesn’t matter if you’re on a Mac or a PC, you can use Melon to live stream from your web browser.
-So you don’t need a crazy expensive computer setup to make this work, unlike some other live stream software providers.
+You don’t need a crazy expensive computer setup to make this work, unlike some other live stream software providers.

 Once you’ve logged into Melon and you’re inside their studio, this is what it kind of looks like.
 If you click on the top right-hand corner, where there should be a picture, which is your profile picture, and you click on the settings, what you can do, firstly, is you can set up the platforms that you want to live stream to.

-So go ahead and select on the accounts that you want to connect, follow the prompts and allow Melon to connect itself to your social media accounts.
+Go ahead and select on the accounts that you want to connect, follow the prompts and allow Melon to connect itself to your social media accounts.
 To go back to the live stream studio, you need to select the studio button on the top right-hand corner.

 Now we’re going to start by looking at the bottom of the livestream studio.
 This is where majority of the features are.
-So where there is this little microphone and it says mute.
+Where there is this little microphone and it says mute.
 If we click on that, this allows us to see our microphone levels and choose our audio input.

-So where you hear the sound from, preferably your speakers or your headset.
+Where you hear the sound from, preferably your speakers or your headset.
 Once again, you would click on that feature and then choose the headset or choose the output option that you want to use next to it, where it says stop video.

 If we click on that, this allows us to select the video input.
-So the camera source, if I select video input, you’ll see that you have the option to choose the camera.
+The camera source, if I select video input, you’ll see that you have the option to choose the camera.
 Whether you’re using an external camera, a webcam, a DSLR, or you want to use your in-built webcam, you have the choice of choosing which camera you want to use there.

-So once we click on screenshare, we get the choices, as you can see here to choose between your entire screen.
+Once we click on screenshare, we get the choices, as you can see here to choose between your entire screen.
 And you can choose between the monitors that you have, an application window or a Chrome tab.
 I’m going to choose application window and choose a keynote presentation to share.

 If we click on the show chat options, we can see that there is the stream chat, and this will be where all of the comments that come from viewers watching your live stream will be.
 And there’s also this auction for private chat as well.

-So you can chat with them.
+You can chat with them.
 You can send little notes to them if you need to.
 The next option is the edit screen option.
 If we select that, there are lots of options here that allow us to customise the live stream.